-You should note that ginger is a much more flavorful spice than galangal, which means that you will need to use less of it.
-You should also note that many Asian recipes call for both spices, so you will have to use twice the amount of ginger in those cases.
+You should note that ginger is a much more flavorful spice than galangal, meaning you will need to use less of it.
+Also note that many Asian recipes call for both spices, so you will have to use twice the amount of ginger in those cases.
 Galangal can be found in many Asian grocery stores, but it is not as common as ginger.
 Ginger can be found in the produce section of most grocery stores.

-Substitute dried, ground ginger if your recipe requires galangal powder; use fresh ginger to replace fresh galangal.
+Substitute dried ground ginger if your recipe requires galangal powder; use fresh ginger to replace fresh galangal.

 Because ginger’s flavor is stronger, start by using 3/4 as much of it as the recipe requires for galangal and increase to taste if necessary.